Quintor/angular-truffle-box/README.md

 This Truffle box is a union of [Truffle](http://truffleframework.com/) and an Angular setup created with [Angular CLI](https://cli.angular.io/).
 For solidity compilation and Ethereum related issues, try the [Truffle documentation](http://truffleframework.com/docs/).
 For Angular CLI and typescript issues, refer to the [Angular CLI documentation](https://github.com/angular/angular-cli/wiki)

+* __How do I get this to work on Windows?__

+Possible issues:

+- If you're missing a C++ compiler, run `npm install --global --production windows-build-tools` in a cmd with administrative rights.
+- If the `truffle.js` file opens when you're trying to run truffle commands, rename the file to `truffle-config.js`